 Howard County Bikeshare Feasibility Study

-Howard County Bikeshare powered by the Horizon Foundation will be launching soon!
+Howard County Bikeshare powered by the Horizon Foundation launched on July 6, 2017!

 Click here for the official website.

 Following on its commitment to becoming more bike friendly and making continued bicycle and pedestrian infrastructure investments, Howard County, through the Office of Transportation and the Department of Planning and Zoning, as part of a joint effort with Columbia Association, was awarded a Maryland Bikeshare Program Grant to conduct a study of the feasibility for implementing a bike share program.